 If you have COVID-19 symptoms or questions about your health related to COVID-19, a number of options are available.
-You can use an online format with our chatbot Clare, contact our COVID-19 Nurse Hotline (833-673-5669) available 24/7, or reach out to your primary care provider.
+You can use an online format with our chatbot Clare or reach out to your primary care provider.

-Your provider might recommend you get tested for novel coronavirus (COVID-19).
-While not everyone needs to be tested for COVID-19, your provider might suggest testing as part of your care, either in the hospital or one of our clinics.
+Your provider might recommend you get tested for COVID-19.
+While not everyone needs to be tested, your provider might suggest it as part of your care, either in the hospital or at one of our clinics.

 During a viral test, a swab that looks like a long Q-tip is used to collect a sample from inside your nose.
 You will usually be asked to tilt your head back, then the swab will be inserted through your nose into your nasal cavity.
 You may be directed to self-collect a nasal specimen while under our supervision and guidance.